How to Settle Debts with Collection Agencies

 Some people are skeptical, saying it is impossible to settle a debt that is being handled by a collection agency.
 We are here to tell you that you can settle an outstanding debt being handled by a collection agency by using our debt settlement strategies.
 This article addresses a debt which is with a collection agency.
-For debts still with original creditors (still with the credit card company and NOT with a collection agency), go here.
+If you are trying to settle a debt with the original creditor, please read this debt settlement article.

-How do you know if your debt is still with the original creditor and not with a collection agency?
+How do you know if your debt is with the original creditor or with a collection agency?
 Simple — call the original credit, i.e., the credit card company, and ask them.
 If your debt has been turned over to a collection agency, the original creditor is not going to deal with you.
 The original debt holder has collected its tax benefits under U.S. tax law for bad debts.
 Hence, they have "cut the ties" with the debt.
 You can also pull a copy of your credit reports to see who is reporting the debt.

 Risks and Realities of Overdue Debts

 Many consumers are unaware of their risks with unpaid debts.
 Yes, it's true that a creditor could sue you in court and win a judgment, allowing the creditor to garnish your wages or hire a sheriff to come get your property.
 However, the chances of this are pretty slim.

-Too many consumers feel their debts are overwhelming and there is nothing they can do other than file a bankruptcy.
+Too many consumers feel their debts are overwhelming and there is nothing they can do other than file bankruptcy.
 Consumers believe those awful tales spun by collection agencies of impending doom, especially about garnishment and seizure of property.
 Collection agents fail to mention that in order for these actions to take place, the creditor must first go to court.

 Due to lack of information, many consumers get panicky and turn to bankruptcy in these situations.
 Please don't do this!
 Bankruptcy should not be used until after all options are exhausted, including the settlement procedures we are going to talk about here.
-In addition to getting out of your debts by settling, see our other alternatives to filing a bankruptcy.
+In addition to getting out of your debts by settling, see our other alternatives to filing for bankruptcy.